-Elements and Principles of Visual Arts
+Elements of Style in the Visual Arts

 The elements of art are the building blocks traditionally used by Western European artists to create cohesive and effective artworks.
 The medium and subject are the conscious choice of the artist.
-But elements like color, form, line, shape, space, texture and value are also employed by the artist, and also commonly used in formal (visual) analysis.
-Many other principles of design can be employed as well, including proportion, balance, emphasis, movement, pattern, rhythm, and unity.
+But visual elements of style, like color, form, line, shape, space, texture and value, are also employed, and contribute to the meaning of the work.
+Other principles of design can be employed as well, including proportion, balance, emphasis, movement, pattern, rhythm, and unity.

 These terms can be useful to know when looking at or discussing works of art, but keep in mind these terms evolved in the Western European tradition of art, and are not primary considerations or criteria for artists outside that area (Asia, Africa, the Pacific and indigenous Americas).
 The following discussion gives an idea of how the terms can be used in a survey of arts across the world.

 Color is light reflected off of objects.
 Color has three main characteristics: hue (the name of the color, such as red, green, blue, etc.), value (how light or dark it is), and intensity (how bright or dull it is).